Back to Blog

 Frequently Asked Questions

-Is Claude AI better than ChatGPT for lawyers in 2026?
+Is Claude better than ChatGPT for lawyers in 2026?

-What are the best Claude prompts for attorneys?
+What are the best Claude prompts for lawyers?

-Lawyers can use Claude AI for legal research synthesis and analysis, but not as a primary citation source.
-Claude does not have access to live legal databases like Westlaw or LexisNexis, and its training data has a knowledge cutoff.
-Attorneys should use Claude to summarize known legal concepts, draft research memos from verified sources, and identify relevant legal theories — then verify all citations independently before filing.
+Lawyers can use Claude for legal research synthesis and analysis, but not as a primary citation source.
+Claude does not have live access to legal databases like Westlaw or LexisNexis, and its training data has a knowledge cutoff.
+Attorneys should use Claude’s 1M-token context window to summarize known legal concepts, draft research memos from verified sources, and identify relevant legal theories — then verify all citations independently before filing.

-Is Claude AI safe for confidential legal work?
+Is Claude AI confidential and safe for confidential legal work?

-How much does Claude AI cost for law firms?
+How much does Claude cost for lawyers and law firms?

 Ready to save 10+ hours per week?